 “Everything in Moderation, Including Moderation!”

 All of them can be used very creatively in cooking and creating high protein plant based meals and the different texture of each one lends itself to different dishes, here are a few examples of how to use them:

 Tofu – mashed up with a fork turns it into a crumbed mixture which lends itself to dishes such as scrambled egg.
-Marinated cubes and then stir fried in the picture above, for extra flavour and a crispier texture.
+Marinate cubes and then stir fried, for extra flavour and a crispier texture.

 Seitan – comes in a block much like a steak and can be sliced to use in stir fries, sandwiches or in stews.
 The above creation is actually my own and it was epic.
 Pan friend Seitan on vegan cheese topped with good old mashed avocado!